TimeTap23/kolekt/docs/development/COMMERCIAL_ARCHITECTURE.md

       - name: Deploy to production
         run: |
           # Deploy to your cloud provider
-          # AWS, Google Cloud, or DigitalOcean
+          # AWS, Google Cloud, or Railway
 ```

 ## 🔐 **Security & Compliance**